i was prisoner in a cell

 teaching each and every one the precious golden rule

-learning to avoid a world of drug-dealing and low nightlife
+learning to avoid a world of drug-dealing and lower nightlife

-where pigs in patrol cars pull up to the broken curb
+where pigs in patrol cars pull up to a broken curb

 smashing any black sign that says "Do not disturb!"